metagenomics/metagenomics-tk/docs/pipeline_configuration.md

  * `tempdir`: Temporary directory for storing files that are used to collect intermediate files.

- * `summary`: If true a summary folder is created storing results of all samples combined
+ * `summary`: If true a summary folder is created storing results of all samples combined.

  * `output`: Output directory for storing pipeline results.
 If an S3 bucket is specified with the corresponding S3 credentials (See S3 configuration section) then the output is written to S3.